GatherPress/gatherpress/docs/developer/blocks/hookable-patterns/README.md

 Patterns allow to be filtered by the (upgraded since WordPress 6.5) Block Hooks API.
 Making use of this API brings some advantages, which are at least:

-- GatherPress' blocks can be easily moved, modified or removed by extenders via standardised core code
+- GatherPress' blocks can be easily moved, modified or removed by extenders via standardized core code
 - GatherPress provides central entry points for plugin developers to hook in own blocks, to extend GatherPress
 - GatherPress' blocks will provide their hooking code themself, which keeps concerns separate and code clean